 The limit is your imagination.
 If you have a good idea of an activity, let us know and we will post it on our website as an idea to share.

-School battery collection results
+School battery collection results for 2017

 In 2017, all schools involved in this program collected a fantastic 4071.5 kg of batteries.
 Your amazing efforts have really made a difference to waste and saved precious materials, energy and water, as well as preventing the hazardous materials in batteries from contaminating our planet.